 Based on the payment methods described in the previous section, there are several ways in which payments to an MA plan for a beneficiary could differ from the cost to the Medicare program for that same beneficiary in FFS Medicare.
-In other words, there are features in the formula for the MA payment benchmarks - like star bonus payments and adjustments for geographic variation - that lead to higher payment.
-Additionally, as described below, there are also coding patterns in MA that lead to higher per capita payment in MA as part of risk adjustment.[‡]
+In other words, there are features in the system - like star bonus payments and adjustments for geographic variation - that lead to higher payment.
+Additionally, as described below, there are also coding patterns in MA that lead to higher per capita payment in MA.[‡]

 As described above, legislative provisions designed to grow MA enrollment and other market changes in early 2000s resulted in higher MA payments than FFS Medicare payments.
-The MMA of 2003 increased payments to MA plans by setting initial benchmarks at 100 percent of FFS spending or higher and establishing annual benchmark increases equal to or greater than FFS Medicare's national growth rate, until the ACA benchmark policy began implementation in 2012.6 Table 1 displays estimates from the Medicare Payment Advisory Commission (MedPAC) of the ratio of MA to FFS Medicare spending per beneficiary over time.
+Table 1 displays estimates from the Medicare Payment Advisory Commission (MedPAC) of the ratio of MA to FFS Medicare spending per beneficiary over time.
 Between 2008 and 2011, the per capita MA payments ranged from 109% to 114% of payment for comparable beneficiaries in the traditional or FFS Medicare program.